 PPP loans were established by the CARES Act to incentivize small businesses to maintain employees and lessen their economic burden through the COVID-19 outbreak.
 If used for approved purposes, a portion (or all) of the principal loan amount may be forgivable.

-Congress created a $350 billion fund to expedite PPP loans up to $10 million for small businesses.
-Many typical SBA loan requirements do not apply to PPP loans, making them more accessible to a larger number of businesses, including sole proprietors and independent contractors.
+Congress has allocated $600 billion to fund PPP loans.
+Small businesses can qualify for loans up to $10 million, and many typical SBA loan requirements do not apply to PPP loans, making them more accessible to a larger number of businesses, including sole proprietors and independent contractors.

 PPP loans do not require collateral or guarantees, which makes them accessible to a larger number of small businesses.
 Because you don’t have to meet many of the other eligibility requirements for SBA loans (time in business, revenue, etc.), many newer businesses will qualify.

 PPP loans can be used for “payroll support,” which includes items like: